 You won’t get the full benefit of the larger Roth IRA if you don’t maximize the dollars you contribute.
 In particular, you’ll lose some or all of this benefit if you use money from the IRA to pay the tax on the conversion.
 For more on this subject, see Roth Accounts Are Bigger.

 Avoid Minimum Distributions

 The minimum distribution rules don’t apply to a Roth IRA until after the owner dies.
-A Roth IRA owner who survives well past age 70½ may leave a much greater amount of wealth to children or other beneficiaries as a result of this rule.
+A Roth IRA owner who survives well past age 72 may preserve more wealth for his or her later years, or leave more to children or other beneficiaries as a result of this rule.
 For this reason, a Roth IRA conversion can pay off handsomely even if you need to use IRA assets to pay the conversion tax and therefore don’t get the benefit of having a “larger” IRA as described earlier.

 Reduce Estate Tax